realindiahotel/PWDTK.NET/README.md

 v2.0.0.2

 Merged in the GetRandomSaltHexString method provided by Hallmanac, I added a PasswordToHashHexString method to compliment the HEX salt method.
-A few rectors and tidying up a bit.
+A few refactors and tidying up a bit.

 v2.0.0.1